The Bat-Family (Batgirl | Batwoman | Jason Todd | Robin) | Extended Bat-Family & Other Supporting Cast (Azrael | Huntress)

 - Academic Athlete: In middle school, Kate played soccer and took gymnastics, the second of which she continued through high school until she became part of the Senior Elite program, while maintaining her grades at the top of her class.
 At West Point, she took up boxing (with strong evidence she was a school champion) and excelled academically to the point that she became Brigade Executive Officer and was ranked in the top 5% of her class in academic, physical education, and military skills.

 - The Ace: Not to the same degree as Bruce, but Kate is still a highly-trained and extremely competent individual (even before she became a vigilante), and she knows it.
 She's also well-liked and respected by many who know and/or have worked alongside her, such as Barbara Gordon, Alfred Pennyworth, and Wonder Woman.

 - Action Girl: The reveal of her Post-Crisis incarnation is a full-page splash of her knocking out two mutated human/leopard/lion cultists at the same time, breaking one of their heads through a table while kicking the other one clear across the jaw.
 Even before becoming Batwoman, Kate was a top West Point cadet who excelled in all areas, including military and phys-ed skills.

-- Affirmative Action Legacy: Shes a Jewish lesbian following in the (dubiously canon) footsteps of predecessor Kathy Kane.
+- Affirmative-Action Legacy: Shes a Jewish lesbian following in the (dubiously canon) footsteps of predecessor Kathy Kane, a straight gentile.

 - Amazonian Beauty: Her first appearance in the New 52 depicts her as extremely muscular and toned in addition to the fact that she was previously established as rather tall for a woman.